 Destinations for these internships could include policymaking, media, teaching and industry, and will help to widen your experience of the areas of work in which you can apply your ECS skills and training.
 Such experience is important both to help you understand the context of your research and to expose you to the range of opportunities available to you for future employment.
 A tailored programme of support from the Internships Team at UEA will be provided to ensure you maximise your internship experience.

 The programme is open to any NERC-facing PhD student or postdoc at one of the EnvEast institutions.
 Applicants do not need to be directly funded by NERC, but your research must be related to the natural environment in some way (i.e., NERC-facing.)
 The programme is also open to people who have recently (or will soon) finish a PhD or postdoc contract.
 The internship project will not be directly related to your normal research, in order to give a horizon-broadening experience.
-Due to funding constraints, internships under this scheme must be agreed by 30th April 2017.

 - Sign-up to the PINES mailing list by completing this registration form.
 We will send you information about the PINES programme, and about finding suitable internships.